-You already know that Ypsilanti is a fantastic place to consume music, between Cultivate Coffee & Tap House, 734 Brewing, Triple Goddess Tasting Room, Ziggy's and Ypsi Alehouse.
+You already know that Ypsilanti is a fantastic place to consume music, between 734 Brewing, Unity Vibration, Ziggy's and Ypsi Alehouse.
 Did you know that Ypsilanti is also a fantastic place to record and produce music?

 Many of Ypsilanti's talented musicians across various genres are also accomplished producers, bringing their technical ear to the work of both fledgling and professional clients.
 Between the University of Michigan's Performing Arts Technology (PAT) program, and Washtenaw Community College's Audio Production & Engineering program, the Ypsilanti area is brimming with skilled, qualified professionals whose recordings rival those coming out of major studios.
 Fifteen or twenty years ago, aspiring musicians had to take a road trip to Nashville, New York, or L.A. for a professional-quality recording.
 Now you can go right down the street.